Rawleenc/ArchCraftsman/README.md

 - Kernel (linux, linux-lts, linux-zen or linux-hardened)
 - Network stack (networkmanager, iwd and systemd or systemd only)

-Optional packages bundles are also available :
+Optional packages bundles are also available, like for example :

-- Desktop environment (Gnome, KDE Plasma, XFCE, Budgie, Cinnamon, CuteFish, Deepin, LxQT, Mate, Enlightenment, i3 or Sway)
+- Desktop environment (Gnome, KDE Plasma or XFCE)
 - Nvidia proprietary driver
-- Terminus tty font
 - Cups
 - Zsh with GRML config
 - Main fonts
 - Main file systems support
 - ZRAM
 - Pipewire
-- Copy ArchCraftsman to the new system

-**WARNING :** Sway doesn't start in a virtual machine nor with the Nvidia proprietary driver, but it works in a physical installation with an Intel or AMD GPU.

 Time will be synchronized using systemd timesyncd.